-Impoverishment due to OOP expenditure: Based on the poverty line defined by Afghanistan, we estimate that health expenditure pushes 13.9% of households into poverty, the high OOP health spending exacerbates the financial pressure on households in Afghanistan.
+Impoverishment due to OOP expenditure: Based on the poverty line defined by Afghanistan, we estimate that health expenditure pushes 13.9% of households into poverty, with the incidence of poverty increasing from 45.8% to 59.8%.
+The high OOP health spending exacerbates the financial pressure on households in Afghanistan.